TremeschinArchive/ModularMusicVisualizer/README.md

 # Running

-This project wasn't extensively tested on Windows, feedback appreciated.
+This project isn't extensively tested on Windows, feedback appreciated.

 Instructions I refer to the Linux os should be the same under MacOS as both comes from a common ancestor (UNIX) and utilizes the `bash` shell.